HamzaSamiHussein/freeCodeCamp-Notes/README.md

 ___

-- (div::before and div::after) :- These pseudo-elements are used to add something before or after a selected element.
+-(div::before and div::after) :- These pseudo-elements are used to add something before or after a selected element.
 <https://www.youtube.com/watch?v=pGrfemW4dcY>

 ___